xoofx/Asm6502/doc/readme.md

 asm.End();
 ```

-is will produce the following code:
+This will produce the following code:

 ```
 C000  A9 00      LDA #$00